-The College has invested significantly in an in-house development of Ada, Ada Goes to School and First Pass.
+The College previously invested significantly in an in-house development of Ada, Ada Goes to School and First Pass.
 A pioneering chatbot - Ada earned a top prize for the most effective use of technology at the AOC Beacon Awards in March 2020.
 Bolton College is one of the first UK colleges to have introduced a Chatbot which uses artificial intelligence to answer more than 1,000 queries each day from students and staff.
 Ada has increased learner retention, reduced teacher workload and bureaucracy, increased mental wellbeing and enhanced support for visually impaired students.

-With ambitions to commercialise its digital developments - the College has created an Intangible Asset - and has 'live' signed non-disclosure agreements to develop and market these developments within all spheres of Education nationally in the UK.
 In 2019/20, the University of Bolton made an investment of £240k in this work and thus co-owns this development with the College.
+However despite ambitions to commercialise its digital developments, the College has been unable to do so, and the intangible asset will be fully amortised by 31 July 2025.